An online Master in Project Management or an online MBA in Project Management is an investment in one’s own future and career.

 - Project Procurement Management

-Graduates of the Master in Project Management degree program, a PMI® globally accredited program, receive 1500 hours of project experience toward a PMP credential.
+Graduates of the Master in Project Management degree program, a PMI® globally accredited program.
 The program competencies are based on the Guide to Project Management Body of Knowledge (PMBOK® Guide)

 The University of Wisconsin Platteville was ranked #70 in the 2013 edition of Best Colleges in Regional Universities (Midwest), and #20 on the Top Public Schools Regional Universities (Midwest) list, by U.S. News & World Report.